quicwg/base-drafts/draft-ietf-quic-transport.md

 using a NEW_CONNECTION_ID frame.

-As discussed in {{migration-linkability}}, endpoints MUST limit the use of a connection ID to packets sent from a single local address.
-Endpoints SHOULD retire connection IDs when they are no longer actively using the network path on which the connection ID was used.
+As discussed in {{migration-linkability}}, endpoints MUST limit the use of a connection ID to packets sent from a single local address to a single destination address.
+Endpoints SHOULD retire connection IDs when they are no longer actively using either the local or destination address for which the connection ID was used.

 An endpoint might need to stop accepting previously issued connection IDs in certain circumstances.
 Such an endpoint can cause its peer to retire connection